New Page 1

 In mid-1989, at the start of the junk market meltdown, he was hired to restructure one of the worst performing junk bond mutual funds of the 1980's, the National Bond Fund in Greenwich, Connecticut.
 Then, in mid-1990, he moved to Santa Fe, NM to restructure Venture Income (+) Plus), which had problems typical of junk bond funds at that time.
 Reviewing the wide variety of problem corporate credits in these portfolios gave Mr. Stamper additional insight into the importance of downside protection especially in highly leveraged situations.
 Mr. Stamper managed that high yield junk taxable bond fund for over eight years through mid-1998.

-In mid-1990, he also became portfolio manager of Venture Muni (+) Plus (which has since been renamed and he still manages), and a U.S. Treasury/Mortgaged-Backed Securities Fund, which he managed for over five years.
+In mid-1990, he also became portfolio manager of Venture Muni (+) Plus (which has since been renamed several times and was named Evergreen Strategic Municipal Fund and then Wells Fargo Strategic Municipal Bond Fund), and a U.S. Treasury/Mortgaged-Backed Securities Fund, which he managed for over five years.
 In the mortgage-backed area he was again able to view swift downside loss, this time it was mortgage derivative securities that dropped precipitously in price from 1993 to 1994.

 Mr. Stamper founded Stamper Capital & Investments in October 1995 to maximize the risk-adjusted performance of fixed-income accounts for mutual funds, institutions, and high net worth individuals.